 Snippets comes with 300 snippet cards, 4 answer pads, 4 pencils, a 60 second sand timer, and an instructions booklet.
 You can also download the free Snippets app for both iPhone and Android, featuring a beautiful, interactive timer as a fun stand-in for the sand timer.

 Snippets is available for purchase online as well as at select retail stores around the country.

 Great!
 We're glad to see you're ready and raring to play Snippets!

-If you're having trouble coming up with words in a given round, get your brain going by adding different endings to words you already know.
+If you're having trouble coming up with words in a given round, get your brain going by simply adding different endings to words you already know.
 For example, if you already wrote down CRAFT for the snippet CRA, try CRAFTS, CRAFTED, CRAFTING, and CRAFTY.
-Now add different beginnings, like AIRCRAFT or SPACECRAFT or RECRAFT.
+Then add different beginnings, like AIRCRAFT or SPACECRAFT or RECRAFT.
 Then try a mixture of both, with AIRCRAFTS or SPACECRAFTS or RECRAFTED!

 Some snippets may also be ripe for rhyming.
 Having trouble with ING?
 Well, if you've got WING, get your poet's hat on and expand into SING, DING, BRING, THING, and BLING.
-Start adding lots of endings to those and now you're business!
+Start adding endings to those and now you're business!

 Or, if the snippet seems a bit harder, you could try the opposite by focusing your efforts on one of the bonuses and coming up with a few very long or very unique words.
 You could even try take this to its extreme, with one very long, very unique word, in the hopes that the bonuses will carry you to the end.